|

 you this pain."
 He took her in his arms.

-"I want to go home," sobbed Eowyn against his shoulder.
+"I want to go home," she sobbed, against his shoulder.

 "I want everything back the way it was."